watsonfellowship/watson-51/_fellows/leury-holguin.md

 ---

-Collaborating with international queer filmmakers, I spent this year shaping my artistic voice, exploring the processes that these filmmakers use to define and navigate their queer identities.
+This year I met and collaborated with queer filmmakers by participating in a film festival, taking on several roles on the production of independent projects, and shadowing executives of production companies.
+Recognizing queer as an identity, a stance, and/or an action, allowed me to explore the processes that these filmmakers use to define their voices and navigate their experiences.